tHeMaskedMan981/coding_practice/theory/algorithms/algo_notes.md

 ### Sliding window algorithm
 - used for mostly string type questions.
-- helps to reduce the number of iterations, and in avoiding unnecessary checks.
+- helps to reduce the number of iterations, and in avoiding unnecessary checks which are already done in previous iteration.

 ## Python tips
 - sorted() - sorts any iterable object and returns a list of sorted objects
+-

+## C++ tips
+- always think if the problem can be simplified with sorting first. but only do it if cant solve the problem in better than O(nlogn)
 -